mahlet-hub/mahlet_csci_1070/Final_project_proposal-2-1.md

 https://www.kaggle.com/datasets/octopusteam/full-hulu-dataset?resource=download
 Null hypothesis : The release date , genre  and available country of an applicant does not significantly affect the probability of the movie having a good rating
 Alternative hypothesis : The release date , genre  and available country will significantly affect the probability of the movie having a good rating
-Models I plan on using for this data set are KNN , logistic regression , linear regression and ROC curve .
+Models I plan on using for this data set are logistic regression , linear regression and KNN.
 I plan on working this after class on mondays , wednesdays , and fridays.